katerinaC/katerinac/_pages/about.md

 excerpt: "Investigating the spatial and temporal landscape of the human brain."
 ---

 I am a **Postdoctoral Researcher at Dartmouth College**, specializing in **Computational Neuroscience**.
-My work bridges the gap between whole-brain dynamics and physiological signal modeling.
+My work bridges the gap between whole-brain dynamics and cognitive phenomena.

 My interests are mainly in cognitive flexibility, sparking questions on multiple levels: